Innercise: How to Increase Willpower for Goal Achievement

 Although the idea of “willpower depletion” has been widely popularized, it’s not a completely accurate account of what’s going on in your brain . . .

 According to a study performed at Stanford University, if you have a deep-seated belief in unlimited willpower, you won’t experience willpower depletion!
-If you want to overcome procrastination, change unwanted behaviors, and achieve the goals you desire, you may want to change your beliefs about willpower.
+If you want to overcome procrastination, change unwanted behaviors, and increase willpower to achieve the goals you desire, you may want to change your beliefs.

 People who believe they have a limited source of willpower display a lower ability to exercise self-control.
 So no matter what the obstacle is – big or small – know that deep down inside, you have to power to persevere, no matter what!
 That’s the power of belief; willpower is just a state of mind!

 Innercise: How to Increase Willpower to Overcome Willpower Depletion

 Take 6 long, slow, deep breaths.
 To maximize the effectiveness of any emotional or mental practice, you want to be calm and relaxed.
 Your brain is more open to new ideas that way.